 The accounting policies and methods that we apply are fundamental to how we record and report our financial position and results of our operations.
-The accounting policies for the ANZ New Zealand Financial Statements for the years ended September 30, 2015, and September 30, 2014, are set forth in note 1 to the consolidated financial statements for the year ended September 30, 2015.
+The accounting policies for the ANZ New Zealand Financial Statements for the six months ended March 31, 2015 and for the years ended September 30, 2014, and September 30, 2013, are set forth in note 1 to the consolidated financial statements for the six months ended March 31, 2015 and for the year ended September 30, 2014.
 Management must exercise judgment in selecting and applying many of these accounting policies and methods so that not only do they comply with generally accepted accounting principles but they also reflect the most appropriate manner in which to record and report on the financial position and results of operations.
 However, these accounting policies may be applied inaccurately, resulting in a misstatement of financial position and results of operations.